mbta/screens/docs/tech_specs/0004_store_screen_responses.md

 As for using Parquet (recommended by the LAMP team) that would just help make the data more queryable, which we don't really need for our use case.

-As for logging to Sentry, this was kind of a late-breaking idea, and I didn't immediately find anyone in CTD who has programmatically queried Sentry in this way before, so I just stuck with the S3 option as prime choice.
+As for logging to Splunk, this was kind of a late-breaking idea, and I didn't immediately find anyone in CTD who has programmatically queried Splunk in this way before, so I just stuck with the S3 option as prime choice.
 (If the PR reviewers have other insight, this could be an interesting option.)

 We also considered these alternatives to streamline the frontend rendering before deciding it was out of scope for this work:
 - Store jpgs of the screen content